African Savanna Elephant

 - Field cues: larger body, concave “saddle” back, outward-curving tusks, massive ears

-Elephants (2026).
+Elephant safari guide.
 Updated February 13, 2026

 The core story in 2026: African elephants are not one population.
 Treating Loxodonta cyclotis (forest) and Loxodonta africana (savanna) separately reveals a high-risk forest elephant stronghold in Central Africa, contrasted with relative numerical stability in parts of Southern Africa.